AlexBezuska/JSLou-2017/README.md

 ### `config.json` options

-* **"itemsFile"** - (string) - path to where the actual data is/will be stored, this file can start blank or use existing data, but all objects added will use the format described in `itemFile`. ex name: `items.json`
+* **"dataFile"** - (string) - path to where the actual data is/will be stored, this file can start blank or use existing data, but all objects added will use the format described in `formFile`. ex name: `items.json`

 ```
 [
-  { "id": "1", "fullName": "January", "funFact": "I just started a band with my friends!" },
+  { "id": "1", "name": "January", "age": 1, "funFact": "I just started a band with my friends!" },
-  { "id": "2", "fullName": "Pip", "funFact": "I am the prince, and you will serve me." },
+  { "id": "2", "name": "Pip", "age": 10, "funFact": "I am the prince, and you will serve me." },
-  { "id": "3", "fullName": "Walibur", "funFact": "Snow feels so odd on my feet" }
+  { "id": "3", "name": "Walibur", "age": 1, "funFact": "I don't know anything!" }
 ]
 ```

-* **"itemFile"** - (string) - JSON file that will act as a template (or model) for what the data in your item objects will look like.
+* **"formFile"** - (string) - JSON file that will act as a template for the form *and* the data objects.
 Must contain an array of objects as described in [Defining you data model](#defining-your-data-model)
 * **"serverPort"** - (string) - Port you wish to run the app on, default is '4000'

-### Defining your data model
+### Building your form

-Defines the item object and includes data types, names, and form field types for each item property.

-**Current supported field types: `input`, `textarea`, and `option`**

-** This project follows the Formly api for it's data structure.
-I will try to add a simplified version of "type" options and "templateOptions" here soon, but for now you can reference the [Formly api](http://docs.angular-formly.com/)**

-Default file is included in `./models/item.json`

-Example item properties:
+In the JSON file you linked to in 'config.json' > `formFile` you can customize and configure your form.
+Think of it as a big list of fields you want to use. for example if you wanted to create a form that asks for name, age, and a fun fact it would start like this (id is required and must be in all forms):

 ```
 [
   {